The Fund encourages all prospective applicants to read through these Frequently Asked Questions prior to completing an application.

 Does the Fund award multiyear grants?

 Yes.
-Though rare, the Fund occasionally awards multiyear grants.
+The Fund occasionally awards multiyear grants.

 What size grant should my organization request?